jensharper/GetData/README.md

 Next, Step 1 is accomplished using cbind and rbind.

-Then, Step 2 is accomplished using regular expressions (regexpr).
+Then, Step 2 is accomplished using regular expressions (grep).
 86 column names were identified as containing "mean" or "std".
 The indices corresponding to these column names are used to subset the data.